 Here are just a few of the possible misery factors the trailing spouse can and often will encounter in a new posting:

 Language barrier.
 Loneliness.
 Depression.
 Loss of identity.
 Boredom.
 Isolation.
 Culture shock.
 Lack of understanding from working partner.
 Lack of support from company that has relocated them.
 Lack of positive mental attitude.
 Homesickness.
 Dawning realisation that an expat posting was not the magic plaster to stick a failing relationship back together.
 Fear.
 Stress.
 Inability to cope with change.
 Dislike of local food.
 Nervous of driving on the other side of the road.
 To shy to talk to strangers.
 Out of comfort zone.
 Loss of control.

 Pick a reason from the list.
 Pick a few.
 Add to it.
 It’s not exhaustive.

 Any of the above can be enough to tip the expat spouse over the edge.
 If they stay they will probably be miserable.
 Some prefer to pack their bags and return to their old life.

-Homesick Hildas, Part-Time Paulines and Nervous Nellies are usually lost causes from the outset of a posting, but they are not the norm.
-Many Trailing Spouses arrive very much wanting and hoping to enjoy themselves when they pitch up starry eyed at their first posting.
+Homesick Hildas, Part-Time Paulines and Nervous Nellies are expat stereotypes who are usually lost causes from the outset of a posting, but they are not the norm.
+Many spouses arrive very much wanting and hoping to enjoy themselves when they pitch up starry eyed at their first posting.
 Once their partner goes to work though and any children go to school they suddenly have a lot of unstructured time to fill.
 A lot of time.
 They don’t necessarily know how to go about building a new life and find themselves blindsided by the reality of their new situation, by the loss of control over their lives.